mattheaphy/actxps/README.md

 #> # … with 19,990 more rows, and 1 more variable: term_date <date>
 ```

-Convert census records to exposure records with one row per policy per
+Convert census records to exposure records with one row *per policy per
-year.
+year*.

 ``` r
 exposed_data <- expose(census_dat, end_date = "2019-12-31",